EinarBalan/rim/README.md

 - Auto scroll when cursor nears border of terminal
 - Change refresh to refresh to end of file (starting from previous line)
    * to limit flicker
+- Delete to beginning from cursor
+- Jump to beginning/end
 - Message/command bar
 - Find and replace
 - Controls help message